 LVL² – Level Squared

 In puzzle platformer LVL² (Level Squared), you need to think inside the box.

 Jump around with your electric square heart, project other squares and manipulate reality to solve puzzles.

-LVL² is a final-year capstone project for Swinburne University’s Bachelor of Games and Interactivity in 2017 and will feature at PAX AUS 2017.
+LVL² is a final-year capstone project for Swinburne University’s Bachelor of Games and Interactivity in 2017.

 |Stephen Scoglio Design Lead

 Dane Perry Svendsen Programming Lead

 Tegan Nicholson Marketing

 Mark Tan He Jie Environmental Art